hennesre/jobhuntengine/interview_prep_framework.md

 # Interview Prep Framework

+## Answer Bank Integration

+**The Answer Bank is your library of polished, reusable interview answers.** Interview Prep identifies which questions you'll likely face and either:
+1. Points you to existing answers in the Answer Bank
+2. Identifies gaps where you should develop new answers

+Over time, as your Answer Bank grows, interview prep becomes faster - you'll have polished answers ready for most common questions.

+---

 ## Prep Process Overview

 When Emmet says "Prep me for [Company] interview":

 1. **Review company research** (if available) or conduct quick research
 2. **Identify likely questions** based on role level, company stage, and challenges
-3. **Map questions to Emmet's experience** - pull relevant examples from background
+3. **Check Answer Bank** - link to existing polished answers when available
+4. **Identify gaps** - flag questions that need new answers developed
-4. **Prepare questions to ask** based on company context and role
+5. **Prepare questions to ask** based on company context and role
-5. **Flag potential concerns** to address proactively
+6. **Flag potential concerns** to address proactively

+**Answer Bank Integration:**
+- If polished answer exists in Answer Bank → reference it
+- If no answer exists → suggest which experience to use, recommend developing full answer
+- Over time, Answer Bank reduces prep work significantly

 ## Question Categories